VirtoCommerce/vc-platform/docs/user-guide/configuration/store.md

 ![](../../assets/images/docs/base64d1cdd73a82073c85.png)
 Store management details UI

 The most important properties goes first.
-Then thereвЂ™s a list of available widgets.
+Then theres a list of available widgets.
 It includes:

 * languages
 * currencies